dominicplouffe/HorseRacingPrediction/README.md

 The machine learning approach works slightly better.

-### More Strategies
+### More strategies
 To make money wagering on horse racing you should not bet on all races.
 The approach a professional gambler takes is to analyze each race to try to find an advantage.
 A horse that is thought by the public to be a poor performer but that you see something positive is a horse you want to bet on.
 When I analyze race programs I only bet on races which I believe I can win, otherwise I move on to the next race.
 The challenge is to do this for every race each day is *impossible*!
 This is where algorithms come in really handy since they can analyze all races in a matter of seconds.

 The next *attempts* uses a simplistic but affectinve approach to find an edge.
 That is, to try and find races which has a horse that's better than the rest.

 This attempt simulates a bet when a horse with the lowest prediction has a whole position lower than the second horse.
 For example, if the lowest horse prediction is 1.20 and the second lowest is 1.90, I did not simulate a bet on the race.
-On the other hand, if a lowest horse prediction is 1.20 and the second lowest is 2.40, I simulated the bet.
+On the other hand, if the lowest horse prediction is 1.20 and the second lowest is 2.40, I simulated the bet.

 The results are as follows: